giorgi-o/SkinPeek/README.md

 - [warriorzz](https://github.com/warriorzz) for setting up the Docker
 - [The dev discord server](https://discord.gg/a9yzrw3KAm), join here!

+Special thanks to [Mistral](https://github.com/blongnh), [Jukki](https://github.com/Kyedae) and [Keny](https://github.com/pandakeny) for their countless bug reports, suggestions and feedback, and without whom the bot wouldn't be anywhere near as good as what it is today.

 ## Translations

 If you are fluent in another language and would like help translate the bot, please do!